mariusjagminas/screen-orientation-react/README.md

 React component which displays an animated full-screen message when the mobile device's screen is rotated horizontally.

 Some applications or websites may display content properly only in portrait orientation on the mobile devices.
-To prevent the website's layout from breaking , ```screenOrientationReact```  informs the user that the app can't be viewed in landscape orientation.
+To prevent the website's layout from breaking , ```<screenOrientationReact/>```  informs the user that the app can't be viewed in landscape orientation.

 ## Installation